FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 <p class="caption">(\#fig:SupOxFlagPlot)**Comparison of total number of genes encoding O~2~^•−^ scavenging enzymes ('SupOx_count') normalized to the total number of genes present in each organism ('GeneModels_count')) vs. the presence or absence of flagella in the organism.** Symbol color corresponds to taxon lineage ('Phylum').
 Notch spans ± standard error of the median.
 Box spans median ± 1 quartile of the data.
 Whiskers span the range excluding outliers in the data.
 Citations for data sources can be found in Supplementary Table S3.</p>
 </div>

-Consistent with the significant influence of flagella on the regressions vs median cell radius (Figure \@ref(fig:SupOxRadPlots)), flagellated phytoplankton have a smaller proportion of their total gene content encoding O~2~^•−^ scavenging (Figure \@ref(fig:SupOxFlagPlot), p = 4.3×10^-3^), than do non-flagellated phytoplankton.
-This suggests that cellular motility contributes to phytoplankton homeostasis of O~2~^•−^.
+Consistent with the significant influence of flagella on the regressions vs median cell radius (Figure \@ref(fig:SupOxRadPlots)), flagellated phytoplankton, irrespective of size, have a smaller proportion of their total gene content encoding O~2~^•−^ scavenging (Figure \@ref(fig:SupOxFlagPlot), p = 4.3×10^-3^), than do non-flagellated phytoplankton.
+This suggests that cellular motility contributes to phytoplankton homeostasis of O~2~^•−^, possibly by supporting escape from localized pockets of O~2~^•−^.